 Jane Eyre | Shirley | Villette | The Professor

 Charlotte Brontë was the eldest of the three Brontë sisters who became famous as authors.
-During her short lifetime (she was born on 21 April, 1816, and died on 31 March, 1855, at the age of just 38) she wrote various short stories and poems, plus four novels, including the novel Jane Eyre that she is best known for.
-Villette, the last novel Charlotte completed during her lifetime, was published in 1853.
-The story is presented as the memoir of Lucy Snowe, an orphan who became a teacher.
+During her short lifetime (she was born on 21 April, 1816, and died on 31 March, 1855, at the age of just 38) she wrote various short stories and poems, plus four novels.
+Jane Eyre (1847) was her first published novel1.
+It is presented as the autobiography of Jane Eyre, an orphan.
+It includes details of Jane's early life with her cousins and at school, her work as a teacher and governess, and her fateful encounter with Mr Rochester, a man with a secret.
+Featuring more nuanced portrayals of women than were common in novels at the time, plus themes of abusive relationships, mental illness and physical disability, the novel has become a much-studied classic of English Literature.